A Most Wanted Man: Plot summary

 They suggest to Annabel that Issa might be persuaded to give the money to an Islamic philanthropist called Abdullah who will give the money to charitable causes, which will include his medical training.
 The intelligence services are trying to link Abdullah to funding terrorism.
 Issa remains in Annabel's apartment whilst she tries to persuade him.
 Meanwhile, the British agents get a promise of co-operation from Brue ahead of a meeting of the intelligence services.

 At the meeting of the Joint Committee of German authorities which has a representative of British intelligence, there are also two CIA operatives present as 'observers'.
 The case against Signpost, as Abdullah is referred to, is discussed.
 While his religion and most of the donations are deemed legitimate, attention focuses on a small transport company which seems to siphon off a small part of the shipments of food he organises, to be allegedly sold to aid terrorists.
 They discuss the fate of Issa and agree that they should keep the promises given to his lawyer.
 But the handover at the bank will be monitored by a large number of police and others on the assumption that he will be armed.

 On the appointed day, Annabel and Issa meet Brue at the bank and Issa produces the key to the safe deposit box which contains the crucial documents.
 They complete the handover and Abdullah signs off on transmittal of the money to the organisations involved, including the suspect transport company.
 The spies who have bugged the scene have all the evidence they need to link Abdullah to the terrorist organization.
 As Abdullah leaves, Bachmann arrives disguised as a taxi-driver to apprehend Abdullah.
 As he pulls away, the taxi is boxed in by several vehicles and a group of masked men jump out of a van, grabbing and leaving with both Abdullah and Issa.
 "Justice has been rendered, man.
 American justice," says Newton, one of the American spooks who has appeared, "have you never heard of extraordinary rendition?"

 Film treatments

 A nine-minute short film detailing the themes of the book was released on 22 July 2008, produced by Simon Channing-Williams, producer of the film version of Le Carré's 19th novel, The Constant Gardener.

 A feature film adaptation was announced in June 2011 in Germany, with Anton Corbijn as director.
 Australian screenwriter Andrew Bovell adapted the novel for the screen.
 The film was granted US$1.3 million (€900,000) in production subsidies from Hamburg's regional film board, the FFHSH (Filmförderung ("film promotion") Hamburg Schleswig-Holstein), and the city was the primary production location.
 Malte Grunert's recently launched Hamburg- and Berlin-based Amusement Park Films produced the film.
-The film premiered at the Sundance Film Festival on 19 January 2014, before release in the United States on 25 July, and the United Kingdom on 5 September.
+The film, starring Philip Seymour Hoffman (in his final role), premiered at the Sundance Film Festival on 19 January 2014, before release in the United States on 25 July, and the United Kingdom on 5 September.